lqc/thinkcspy/source/exceptions.rst

 clause successfully or not, the ``finally`` block will always be executed.

 Notice that the exception is still unhandled --- only an ``except`` clause can handle an exception, so your program will still crash.
-But at least it's turtle window will be closed before it crashes!
+But at least its turtle window will be closed before it crashes!